 These Guidelines are about the implementation of Internationalized Domains Names (IDN) under Internet Domains.
 IDN is standardized by IETF in IDNA 2008.

-The main audience of this document is Top-Level Domain (TLD) registries that offer or plan to offer registrations of IDNs under their Registry Agreements.
-For other registries (e.g. Country Code Top Level Domain Name registries) this document is intended as the best current practice.
+The main audience of this document is Top-Level Domain (TLD) registries that offer or plan to offer registration of IDNs under their Registry Agreements.
+For other registries (e.g. Country Code TLD registries) this document is intended as the best current practice.
 These Guidelines are also intended for registrars offering registration of IDNs.

 The sections on Additional Notes and Glossary of Relevant Terms are considered an integral part of these guidelines.